-The goal is to make attackers have to compute a much larger dictionary of hashes: they now have to compute $2^{saltSize}$ (e.g. 2^{16} for a 2-byte salt) hashes for each item in their password dictionary.
+The goal is to make attackers have to compute a larger dictionary of hashes: they now have to compute $2^{saltSize}$ (for example, 2^{16} for a 2-byte salt) hashes for each item in their password dictionary.

 However, a salted password hash only makes it more expensive to pre-compute the attack against a large password database.
-It does not protect from attempts to brute force individual passwords when the hash and salt are known.
-The only obstacle here is the cost of the computing resources required to perform these calculations, and a single round of MD5 or SHA-1 is no longer expensive enough to slow attackers down.
+It doesn't protect from attempts to brute-force individual passwords when the hash and salt are known.
+The main issue is the computing cost; a single round of MD5 or SHA-1 no longer sufficiently slows down attackers.
 Fast, cheap and highly parallel computation on specialized hardware or commodity compute clusters makes brute force search with a dictionary affordable and accessible, even to adversaries with few resources.
-(See http://lastbit.com/gpu.asp and http://arstechnica.com/business/news/2007/10/russian-crackers-throw-gpu-power-at-passwords.ars.)

-Therefore, we need a solution that significantly slows down the attacker but does not slow down our application by too much.
-Fortunately, it turns out this is easy, and there is code to do it.
-The canonical solution is bcrypt by Niels Provos and David Mazières.
+Therefore, we need a solution that significantly slows down the attacker but doesn't slow down our application by too much.
 The idea is that we tune the hashing function to be pessimal; Provos and Mazières use a modified form of the Blowfish cipher to pessimize its already-slow setup time.
-Using bcrypt is a fine solution, but it is also easy to build a tunably slow hash function using the standard library of most programming languages.
+Using bcrypt is a fine solution, but it's also easy to build a tunably slow hash function using the standard library of most programming languages.

 The benefit of this approach is that it slows down the attacker greatly, but for the application to verify a single password candidate still takes essentially no time.
-(Additionally, since login actions are such a small fraction of all application traffic, it would still be okay if verification took an entire 0.5 seconds or more.)
+(Additionally, since login actions are such a small fraction of all application traffic, it's OK if verification took an entire 0.5 seconds or more.)